Preserving and spreading the traditional beauty of Vietnamese Tet in the US | Vietnamese people in four directions

 Although he has lived in the US for more than 20 years, businessman Tran Dinh Hung and his wife, Katie Diem Dang, and family members still maintain the lifestyle of a Vietnamese family, with the desire to preserve the characteristics of a Vietnamese family.
 Traditional beauty for the next generation.
 Born and living in the US since birth, but baby Hannah, the daughter of two siblings, is still fluent in Vietnamese.
 Her family’s upbringing helped her understand and appreciate the nation’s customs and traditions.
 Hannah loves the traditional New Year’s Day because on this occasion, she can wear ao dai, receive lucky money and most like to invite the whole family of her classmates to join in the fun.

 Every year on the occasion Lunar New Year As husband and wife, Mr. and Mrs. Diem, they decorate their house in accordance with the Tet holiday in their hometown, preparing traditional dishes to invite Vietnamese and American friends to enjoy.
-They believe that this job helps alleviate homesickness, misses relatives, and helps children and friends here understand more about the good values of the national tradition on Tet holiday.
+They believe that this job helps alleviate homesickness, misses relatives, and helps children and friends here understand more regarding the good values of the national tradition on Tet holiday.

 Sharing with the Vietnam News Agency correspondent in Washington, Mr. Hung said that even if he returned to Vietnam to celebrate Tet, every year his family organizes a Vietnamese Tet party in the US to invite his friends, colleagues, and classmates. daughter to attend.
-To recreate the atmosphere of the old New Year, this year, the whole family packed banh chung, gathered around the pot of banh chung at night so that not only girls could understand the value of the traditional New Year, but also young generations of Vietnamese people in Vietnam.
+To recreate the atmosphere of the old New Year, this year, the whole family packed banh chung, gathered around the pot of banh chung at night so that not only girls might understand the value of the traditional New Year, but also young generations of Vietnamese people in Vietnam.
 America and American friends will understand and love Vietnamese culture more.

 At the family’s wine farm, a 50-minute drive from the center of Washington DC, the owner picks up peach branches, apricot branches, lanterns, couplets, etc. from Vietnam, meticulously arranged and decorated to recreate the scene.
 The scene is like home, bringing the attendees back to the atmosphere of the old New Year.
 Lunar New Year with children far from home means longing for nostalgia, missing the bright yellow apricot color, or the crimson peach branches, and craving the feeling of being together around a pot of banh chung, red tet cakes…